sulemanmk/hackerranktest/README.md

 # hackerranktest
-This repository is created for online test
+This repository is created for online test.